-Many have been lying in wait at their computers for the clock to strike midnight.
+As Black Friday approaches, many will have been lying in wait at their computers for the clock to strike midnight on Thursday beforehand.
 Others camp out in front of shops.
-Today is Black Friday and thousands of shoppers looking for a deal are out in force today.
-Before you rush to join them after work today, here are a few things to consider.
+Black Friday, the biggest retail event of the year, with thousands of shoppers looking for a deal out in force.

-Are you really getting the best deal?
+Are you really getting the best deal in Scotland on Black Friday?

 Although you are led to believe by shops that Black Friday offers deals that won’t be matched at other times of the year, in fact, they are winding their prices down for the Christmas sales and the lowest prices are usually found the week before Christmas.
 Toy prices are lowest in the middle of December and winter clothes and shoes are at their lowest prices the weekend before Christmas.